Welcome to Joliet Township

 Townships have many duties and some permissive powers.
 Services expressly required of all townships include providing welfare assistance, building and maintaining rural roads, assessment of property, and preventing the spread of communicable diseases.
 In addition, townships may establish libraries, medical clinics, museums, community buildings, public rest stations, mental health facilities, and youth committees.
 Click here to read more.

-Check back here for all agendas, meetings, and other calendar events.
+Check back here for all the agendas, meetings, and other calendar events.

 As a targeted community that has faced disproportionate gun violence, Joliet Township was awarded IDHS's Greater Illinois Reimagine Violence Prevention Services Grant.